fed/LightSwitch/README.md

 Home Automation
 ===============

-#### Domotics project using an Android device and a Raspberry Pi.
+#### Switching lights on and off remotely with a Raspberry Pi and an Android device

-> This is a simple home-automation tool that relies on HTTP requests being sent back and forth from an Android app to a Python script running on a Raspberry Pi to remotely turn lights or other devices on and off.
+> This is a simple home automation tool that relies on HTTP requests being sent back and forth from an Android app to a Python script running on a Raspberry Pi to remotely turn lights or other devices on and off.

 Project Features
 ==